Missed Child Support Payments Don’t Discriminate

 It’s called Child Support…ever heard of it?

-The child support program currently serves approximately 17 million U.S. children, or nearly a quarter of the nation’s minors, according to a recent study by Elaine Sorensen, a senior fellow at the Urban Institute.
+The child support program currently serves approximately 17 million U.S. children, or nearly a quarter of the nation’s minors, according to a study by Elaine Sorensen, a senior fellow at the Urban Institute.

 An analysis of U.S. Bureau of Justice statistics in 2002 by the Urban Institute’s Sorensen found that approximately 10,000 parents were in jail for non-payment of child support, representing 1.7 percent of the overall U.S. jail population